Robert Morley: Personal life and honours

 Robert Morley married Joan Buckmaster (1910–2005), a daughter of Dame Gladys Cooper.
 Their elder son, Sheridan Morley, became a writer and critic.
 They also had a daughter, Annabel, and another son, Wilton.

+He was godfather to the eldest son of fellow actor Tom Chatto.

 Morley was appointed a Commander of the Order of the British Empire (CBE) in 1957 and was also offered a knighthood in 1975 but declined.

-Morley lived for decades at Wargrave, Berkshire.
+Morley was a member of the Labour Party and lived for decades in Wargrave, Berkshire.

 Death

 Morley died in Reading, England, from a stroke aged 84 on 3 June 1992.